googleapis/google-cloud-python/packages/google-cloud-storage/README.rst

 - The BlobWriter class now attempts to terminate an ongoing resumable upload if the writer exits with an exception.
+- Retry behavior is now identical between media operations (uploads and downloads) and other operations, and custom predicates are now supported for media operations as well.

 Quick Start
 -----------